Christmas in Colombia

 Christmas is a wonderful time to be in Colombia, particularly in the weeks leading up to Christmas day.
 As opposed to some western countries Christmas still retains a disticntly Christian feel with many attending midnight mass on December 24.

 That's not to say that it's not a time for partying.
-Indeed one of the best things about spening Christmas in Colombia is the almost non-stop "rumba"!
+Indeed one of the best things about spening Christmas in Colombia is the almost non-stop 'rumba'!
 Schools and universities close for up to 2 months over the Christmas period and the bars, discoteks and streets are full of revellers.

-It's always struck me that the party atmosphere during Christmas in Colombia feels much more inclusive than it does in some other countries.
-Whenever I've travelled back to my native Britain in December I've always been struck by the exclusivity of the pre-Christmas celebrations.
-The emphasis seems to be on parties for specific groups; work dos etc. It's partly due to the warm climate that Colombia enjoys: it's much easier to meet people when they're sitting outside on the street in shorts and a T-shirt firing up a barbeque than shuffling past people with scarves wrapped round their faces.
-But perhaps more importantly Colombians are simply an outgoing, gregarious people and this is probably never truer than in December.
+It always seems to me that the party atmosphere during Christmas in Colombia feels much more inclusive than it does in some other countries.
+Whenever I travelled back to my native Britain in December I'm struck by the exclusivity of the pre-Christmas celebrations.
+The emphasis seems to be on parties for specific groups (work dos etc).

 Here are some highlights to look out for during the festive season: